imranmatin23/LattePanda-Ubuntu18.04-Spinnaker-Installation/remote_jupyter_notebook.md

 # Running a Jupyter Notebook for a Remote Host on Local Host

 This is guide on how to open a Jupyter Notebook on your local machine for a remote machine.
 It is adapted from this [tutorial](https://ljvmiranda921.github.io/notebook/2018/01/31/running-a-jupyter-notebook/) by Lj Miranda.
+Also thank you to Noopur R K for this (tutorial)[https://medium.com/@nrk25693/how-to-add-your-conda-environment-to-your-jupyter-notebook-in-just-4-steps-abeab8b8d084] about how to add your Conda environment to Jupyter Notebooks.

 ## Steps
 1. Login into your remote machine using ssh.